homermultitext/facsimile-publisher/README.md

 To build:

 1. Open an sbt console and `:load scripts/facs.sc`
-2. Follow the instructions to
+2. Follow the instructions to build a markdown directory you can serve directly from jekyll.

+## Requirements

+The script requires a large quantity of RAM.
+This is set to 4 Gb in the included `.sbtopts` file.